hessllab/HW_1/Code For Directories.md

 #This removed all text files from Site_C in folders Data and Metadata by using the wildcard to identify all text files
 ```

-Here is the code to delete the directory created.
+Here is the code to delete the entire directory created.
 ```
-#To delete the entire directory, move to directory in which Sites is located
 rm -r Sites
-#This will remove the directory just created
+#This will remove/delete the directory just created
 ```